iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 > A function is continuous if the limit of every points equal to the function evaluated at the point: $\lim_{x\rightarrow a}f(x) = f(x)$.

 **C0 smooth**
-> A function $f$ is a C0 function that are Uniformly Continuous. ramp function is a class of C0 functions.
+> A function $f$ is a C0 function that are continuous. ramp function is a class of C0 functions.

 **C1 Smooth**
-> A function $f$ is a C1 function when it has a uniformly continuous derivative.
-It's quadratic-like.
+> A function $f$ is a C1 function when it has a continuous derivative.
+It's quadratic-like, without any sharp turns on the graph.

 ---
 ### **Closed Function**